tpportugal/tpp_explorador/README.md

 Mobility Explorer helps you understand transportation networks around the world.
 Search for a place or browse the map, and use the buttons to view transit routes, stops, and operators.

-Use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project, and to analyze access using an instance of the [Valhalla routing engine](https://github.com/valhalla/valhalla-docs).
+Use Mobility Explorer to query and visualize transit data from [TPP](https://tpp.pt), a community-edited, open transit data aggregation project for Portugal, and to analyze access using an instance of the [Valhalla routing engine](https://github.com/tpportugal/tpp_valhalla_api_docs).

 ## User Documentation